China Liberal Education Holdings Limited (CLEUF) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, March 6, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to China Liberal Education Holdings Limited ("CLEU" or the "Company") (OTC: CLEUF) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, March 10, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against China Liberal Education Holdings Limited ("CLEU" or the "Company") (OTC: CLEUF).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN CHINA LIBERAL EDUCATION HOLDINGS LIMITED (CLEUF), CLICK HERE BEFORE MARCH 31, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?